-This article appeared in the spring issue of Urban Land on page 146.
+This article appeared in the 2018 Spring issue of Urban Land on page 146.

 The rising popularity of human-powered transportation, walking and bicycling, and widespread availability of ride-hailing services like Lyft and Uber plus car-sharing services like Zipcar and Getaround, and the introduction of same-day delivery services have all reduced the need for individuals to own—and park—cars.